ian-IBCIRL/lovesand/README.md

 Welcome to my python readme for lovesandwiches,

-This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
-The last update to this file was: **August 17, 2021**
+This is the Code Institute student template for deploying my third portfolio project, the Python command-line project.
+The last update to this file was: **Oct 14, 2022**

 The deployed version is here https://ib-sandwich.herokuapp.com/